 Southern China already had been battling severe flooding that killed 146 people over the past two weeks, destroyed about 113,000 homes and forced more than 1.2 million people to relocate this month, state media said Friday.
 Forty people were missing.

-Chen Lei of the State Flood Control and Drought Relief office said the coming rain would exacerbate the flooding, according to Xinhua.
+According to the state-run Xinhua news agency, Chen Lei of the State Flood Control and Drought Relief office said the coming rain would exacerbate the flooding.

-Conson had weakened from a typhoon to a tropical storm before its landfall late Tuesday in the Philippines, but that didn't keep the storm from inflicting damage, as it traversed the archipelago off the Asian mainland.
-Conson, known as Basyang in the Philippines, then traveled across the South China Sea, picking up strength.
+Conson had weakened from a typhoon to a tropical storm before its landfall late Tuesday in the Philippines, but that didn't keep the storm from wreaking havoc as it traversed the archipelago off the Asian mainland.
+Conson then traveled across the South China Sea, picking up strength.